launchdarkly/terraform-provider-launchdarkly/website/docs/r/feature_flag.html.markdown

 - `temporary` - (Optional) Specifies whether the flag is a temporary flag.

+- `archived` - (Optional) Specifies whether the flag is archived or not.
+Note that you cannot create a new flag that is archived, but can update a flag to be archived.

 - `include_in_snippet` - **Deprecated** (Optional) Specifies whether this flag should be made available to the client-side JavaScript SDK using the client-side Id.
 This value gets its default from your project configuration if not set. `include_in_snippet` is now deprecated.
 Please migrate to `client_side_availability.using_environment_id` to maintain future compatability.

 - `client_side_availability` - (Optional) A block describing whether this flag should be made available to the client-side JavaScript SDK using the client-side Id, mobile key, or both.
 This value gets its default from your project configuration if not set.
 To learn more, read [Nested Client-Side Availability Block](#nested-client-side-availability-block).